You can read more about the prizewinners and finalists on the Forty South website.

 0 Comments

+You can read more about the prizewinners and finalists on the Forty South website.
 This is the second volume of Humans of the Wheatbelt, featuring some amazing and amazingly inspirational interviews with people from all over the Wheatbelt.
 I had the honour and pleasure of writing up these interviews and co-editing the book, so any typos are on me!

 Head over to the Humans of the Wheatbelt site to find out more.
 I have a piece of Tassie nonfiction, ‘The Empire Never Ended’, in the latest issue of The Saltbush Review.
 This is a new mag out from the University of Adelaide.
 Lots of really interesting work here, all free to read!